 Detroit's East Ferry Avenue Historic District, the Hessel School House in Mackinac County, the North Pier Catwalk in Manistee.
 These properties, and thousands more, have been preserved and celebrated through the programs of Michigan's State Historic Preservation Office (SHPO).

 Historic preservation enhances the quality of our environment and lives.
 Urban areas are renewed.
 Small towns retain the character that set them apart from other communities.
 Neighborhoods are reclaimed from decline and are revived.
 Cultural landscapes are protected from uncontrolled development.
 Historic preservation is more than an attempt to maintain old buildings for posterity's sake; it serves as a planning and economic development tool that enables communities to manage how they will grow and change.
 Once historic sites are identified and registered, protection programs and tax incentives can be used to preserve them.
 A commitment to the preservation of the character of our communities makes good economic sense because it enhances property values, creates jobs, revitalizes downtowns and promotes tourism.

-In 1966, in response to growing public interest in historic preservation, Congress passed the National Historic Preservation Act (NHPA of 1996, amended 1980, 1992 [USC Sec.
+In 1966, in response to growing public interest in historic preservation, Congress passed the National Historic Preservation Act (formally, the NHPA of 1996, amended 1980, 1992 [USC Sec.
 470-470t]).
 The Act required that each state establish a State Historic Preservation Office (SHPO) and that the governor of each state appoint an officer to oversee the preservation activities.
 Michigan's SHPO was established in the late 1960s.
 Each year Michigan receives a Historic Preservation Fund matching grant from the National Park Service to operate its program.